rgabs/rgabs.github.io/_posts/2018-10-19-unit-testing-redux-containers-the-better-way-using-jest.markdown

 layout: post
 title: "Unit testing redux containers the better way using jest"
 date: 2018-10-19T01:15:00.000Z
+intro: "Testing container components which use redux can be a real pain sometimes and the reason for that is the connect from redux.
+This blog will help you test container components just like you test any other react component."
 categories: front-end
 ---

 ## The problem

 Testing react components are very easy nowadays, thanks to libraries like jest, enzyme, etc. But testing container components which use redux can be a real pain sometimes and the reason for that is the so called **connect** ([higher order component](https://reactjs.org/docs/higher-order-components.html) from redux).
+This blog will help you test container components just like you test any other react component.

 A usual react container component exports something like this:

 `export default connect(mapStateToProps, mapDispatchToProps)(App)`

 Since we are exporting a [higher order component](https://reactjs.org/docs/higher-order-components.html), it makes testing the component more complicated than it has to be.

 ## Existing solutions